Will it be chips or jacket spuds

 The driver has had enough – he slams his foot down on the accelerator pedal and goes around bends and corners like a drunk Formula 1 driver.
 The choir in the van are thrown around like puppets and the dinnertime song is replace by shrieks and bumps.
 He then drops-off his colleagues one-by-one by – a loud screech of the wheels is heard as he reaches each drop-off point.
 As each colleague stumbles out the van (battered and bruised), the driver sings ‘Will it be chips or jacket spuds …’

 Enjoyed the blog?
 A nostalgic collection of blogs featuring a fun and factual look back at British advertising, leisure and entertainment from the yester-years are featured in the new hardback book, Section N Underpass.
-Release date November 2018.
-Get the rundown and pre-order your copy here: Section N Underpass
+Get the rundown and order your copy here: Section N Underpass

 Missed last weeks blog?
 Catch up with with another classic advert here: Classic advert: Shake ‘n’ Vac with Jenny Logan